apache/activemq-artemis/docs/user-manual/en/address-model.md

 </configuration>
 ```

-### Configuring an Address to be Automatically Deleted
+### Auto Address Deletion

-Edit the file <broker-instance>/etc/broker.xml and add the auto-delete-addresses element to the address-setting you want the broker to automatically create.
+Edit the file `<broker-instance>/etc/broker.xml` and add the `auto-delete-addresses` element to the `address-setting` you want the broker to automatically create.

-(Optional) Add the address-setting if it does not exits.
-Use the match parameter and the The Apache ActiveMQ Artemis Wildcard Syntax to match more than one specific address.
+(Optional) Add the `address-setting` if it does not exits.
+Use the match parameter and the [wildcard syntax](wildcard-syntax.md) to match more than one specific address.

-Set auto-delete-addresses to true
+Set `auto-delete-addresses` to `true`

-The example below configures an address-setting to be automatically deleted by the broker.
+The example below configures an `address-setting` to be automatically deleted by the broker.
 Note that wildcard syntax is used.
-Any address request by the client that starts with /news/politics/ is configured to be automatically deleted by the broker.
+Any address request by the client that starts with `/news/politics/` is configured to be automatically deleted by the broker.

 ```xml
 <configuration ...>